 38. CTR (Click Through Rate)

-For example, if you run a Google Ads Campaign, your advertisement may receive 10 clicks besides 100 impressions.
-In this case your CTR is 10%.
+For example, if you run a Google Ads Campaign, your advertisement may receive 10 clicks and 100 impressions.
+In this case, your CTR is 10%.

 39. CPA (Cost per acquisition)